haskell-perf/graphs/results/README.md

 Containers, FGL and Hash-Graph are dealing well with a list of edges.
 This is *not* the case with Alga, so we produced https://github.com/haskell-perf/graphs/blob/master/results/TIME-extra.md where we used the alga representation instead of a list of edges.

 ## Some words about graphs
-The functions are benchmarked against two generic graphs:
+The functions are benchmarked against:

 * A [mesh](https://en.wikipedia.org/wiki/Lattice_graph): This graph can be represented as a regular tiling of a plane, with edges going only right or up.
 It is a good example of a sparse graph.
 For example a mesh with nine vertices can be viewed as: